Nickel Plate Road 765: Downtime and overhaul

 Between 1993 and 2001, No. 765 was largely a static exhibit until a complete overhaul was commenced.
-In the meantime, the FWRHS operated Milwaukee Road 261 and restored C&O 2716, the same locomotive which had developed firebox problems while on the Southern Railway, under lease from the Kentucky Railway Museum.
+In the meantime, the Fort Wayne Railroad Historical Society operated Milwaukee Road 261 and restored Chesapeake and Ohio 2716, the same locomotive which had developed firebox problems while on the Southern Railway, under lease from the Kentucky Railway Museum.
 After initial operations in 1996, No. 2716 required new tubes and flues per newly enacted Federal Railroad Administration regulations.
 At the time, the railroad historical society decided that it would fully invest its resources into a complete rebuild of No. 765.

-Following a series of grant requests, the FWRHS was awarded an 80% match through the Transportation Equity Act for the 21st Century, which at the time included historic structures.
-The remaining 20% was raised through donations and contributions, with a large portion of the rebuild work administered by FWRHS volunteers.
+Following a series of grant requests, the Fort Wayne Railroad Historical Society was awarded an 80% match through the Transportation Equity Act for the 21st Century, which at the time included historic structures.
+The remaining 20% was raised through donations and contributions, with a large portion of the rebuild work administered by Fort Wayne Railroad Historical Society volunteers.

 Over a period of five years, No. 765 was completely disassembled, with its boiler, frame and running-gear separated and major components re-machined or rebuilt completely.
 In July 2005, the locomotive underwent a successful steam test and was later rolled-out the following October for the general public.
 Fort Wayne and Allen County Commissioners designated October 28, 2005, as "Engine no. 765 Day" and the locomotive completed a series of test runs on the Chicago, Fort Wayne, and Eastern Railroad in March 2006.

 Overall, the rebuild consumed more than 15,000 hours and cost over $772,000.